possession-community/BansSharp/README.md

 ## Auth

-Better Auth is currently configured for email/password authentication, but can be easily modified to use other providers.
+Better Auth is currently configured for Steam authentication, but can be easily modified to use other providers.

 Here is how to create root account.